Follow us on Social Media:

 What About Those Who Say They’ve Visited Sheol?

-This reers to people like Mary Baker and Bill Wiese, who claim to have gone to Sheol (Hades) in a vision or out-of-body experience.
+This refers to people like Mary Baker and Bill Wiese, who claim to have gone to Sheol (Hades) in a vision or out-of-body experience.
 These people’s testimonies beg the question: Why did the LORD wait almost 2000 years after the biblical canon was completed to reveal these horrific details about Sheol?
 If their visions are to be believed, why aren’t there similar such descriptions of Sheol in the Bible, the Word of God?

 We don’t need the dubious testimonies of these types of people to understand the nature of Sheol because everything God wants us to know about Sheol has already been revealed in the Word of Truth (2 Timothy 2:15 & 3:16).
 This is in line with Paul’s doctrinal rule: “Do not go beyond what is written” (1 Corinthians 4:6), which explains why this article focuses exclusively on what God’s Word says on the subject and not the dubious testimonies of people who claim to have visions or experiences that just so happen to wholly disagree with what Holy Scripture teaches.